Can you smell sewer gas in your bathroom? Is water leaking around the toilet bowl? Your toilet flange might need to be replaced.

 Brass Toilet Flanges

-Brass flanges are made to last.
-They’re built with a copper and zinc alloy, giving them their strength and resistance.
-Hence, brass flanges come in various sizes and shapes, including offset types.
+Brass flanges are built to last.
+They are made using copper and zinc alloy for excellent strength and resistance.
+They are available in various shapes and sizes, including offset types.

-Furthermore, the material can withstand water contact and heat, making it a durable material for a long-lasting product.
+The material can withstand water contact and heat, making it a reliable option for a long-lasting flange.

 Pros